-EXPERIENCED FORT GORDON UCMJ LAWYER PROVIDING AGGRESSIVE REPRESENTATION
+EXPERIENCED FORT EISENHOWER (FORT GORDON) UCMJ LAWYER PROVIDING AGGRESSIVE REPRESENTATION

 The Uniform Code of Military Justice expects service members to adhere to a strict code of conduct.
 Violation of a criminal law or direct order may call for a non-judicial hearing or a court martial.
 When reputations are at stake and careers are on the line, a Ford Gordon, GA UCMJ lawyer can provide valuable assistance.